janekfleper/typst-fancy-units/src/unit.typ

 // Find exponents and groups in the content tree
 //
 // - tree (dictionary): The content tree
-// -> tree (dictionary)
+// -> (dictionary)
 //
 // The brackets are already handled prior to this function in
 // `interpret-unit()`.
 The rest of the interpretation is then
 // handled inside this function, and the tree is finally also
-// simplified to remove unnecessary layers and children.
+// simplified to remove unnecessary levels and children.
 //
 // Example:
 //  unit[a:b^2]